Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Theoretical background

 \section{Theoretical background}

 { }

-In this section we present the concepts and methodology applied in our research.
-In subsection~\ref{Information entropies} we define the informational quantities $S_r$, $S_p$ and $S_t$.
-In subsection~\ref{Systems of interest} we examine the confined helium-like atoms, as being the physical system of interest in this work.
-In addition, we perform the different wavefunctions to describe the confined H$^{-}$, He and Li$^+$ atoms in their ground states energy in order of better accuracy in the Coulomb correlation description.
+In this section, we present the concepts and methods applied in our research.
+In subsect.~\ref{Information entropies} we define the informational quantities $S_r$, $S_p$ and $S_t$.
+In subsect.~\ref{Systems of interest} we examine the confined helium-like atoms, as being the physical system of interest in this work.
+Furthermore, we define the three trial wavefunctions that we use to describe the confined H$^{-}$, He and Li$^+$ atoms in their ground energy states in order of better accuracy in the Coulomb correlation description.